 Zero and Infinity

-The Hindu scriptures have a profound metaphysical connotation of zero and infinity, which represent the totality of reality.
+The Hindu scriptures contain a profound metaphysical understanding of zero and infinity, which together represent the totality of reality.

-The Isha Upanishad in its most celebrated shloka, (Om Poornam-adah Poornam-idam...), states:
+The Isha Upanishad, in its celebrated shloka (Om Poornam-adah Poornam-idam), expresses this beautifully:

-The Creation is Infinite/Absolute/ Complete by itself.
-Every piece of creation, arising from the Whole, from the Absolute, is also complete by itself.
-There is Completeness here (in us) and there (in the Creator and Creation).
+Creation is Infinite, Absolute and Complete by itself.
+Every piece of creation arising from the Whole, from the Absolute, is also complete in itself.
+There is completeness here (in us) and there (in the Creator and Creation).

 Taking away infinity from infinity makes no difference to infinity.
-Infinite cannot be finitized and therefore all differentiations which are regarded as finite appearances are in ultimate analysis infinite only.
+The Infinite cannot be made finite, and therefore all differentiations that appear as finite forms are, in the ultimate analysis, expressions of the Infinite.

-This concept of zero is not emptiness or void‐ness but 'devoid‐ness' in the sense that Reality is devoid of all differentiations.
-In itself it is emptied of all manifest diversity, a quantum vacuum.
-All quantum phenomena arise within it and get dissolved in it, an understanding which modern Quantum Physics also endorses.
+In this context, the concept of zero does not mean emptiness or voidness, but rather devoidness in the sense that Reality is devoid of all differentiations.
+In itself it is emptied of all manifest diversity, like a quantum vacuum.
+All phenomena arise within it and dissolve back into it, a perspective that modern quantum physics, in its own way, also echoes.

-Everything, including the piece of life that we are, is complete by itself and is Absolute.
+Everything, including the small fragment of life that we are, is complete in itself and part of the Absolute.
 There is infinite space that allows everything to be and to happen.
-What we normally experience as lack, is the spaciousness of possibilities.
+What we often experience as lack may simply be the spaciousness of possibilities.

 This vast space has no characteristics of its own.
 It is formless and timeless.
 It is no-thing.
 Emptiness.
-We can call it zero...or infinity.
-In this sense, infinity is equated to zero, they mean the same.
+We may call it zero, or infinity.
+In this sense, infinity and zero point to the same ultimate reality.

-Ideas about any pairs of opposites such as richness or poverty, are mental constructs.
-The realisation of the completeness of life cannot come through the mind because the mind is always incomplete.
-That is its nature.
-The realisation can only come by setting the mind aside and realising the totality of our reality.
-As complete and timeless.
+Ideas about pairs of opposites such as richness and poverty are mental constructs.
+The realisation of life's completeness cannot come through the mind alone, because the mind by its nature perceives incompleteness.
+True realisation can arise only when the mind is set aside and the totality of reality is experienced as whole, complete, and timeless.

 Comments